 A total of 707 publicly subsidized affordable housing units are technically at risk of conversion to market rents based solely on the expiration date of the project covenants or affordability controls.
-Nine projects qualify as technically at risk of conversion, However, when factoring in conversations with the property owners who have expressed a commitment to renew the affordability controls, only 350 units (9 percent of all publicly subsidized units) are at risk of conversion by 2030.
-The following describes each of the projects that are technically at risk of conversion.
+However, when factoring in conversations with the property owners, only 350 units are at risk of conversion by 2030.
+The following describes each project.